kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 **NFS subdir external provisioner** is an automatic provisioner that use your _existing and already configured_ NFS server to support dynamic provisioning of Kubernetes Persistent Volumes via Persistent Volume Claims.
 Persistent volumes are provisioned as `${namespace}-${pvcName}-${pvName}`.

 Note: This repository is migrated from https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client.
-As part of the migration, the container image name and repository has changed to ``.
-To maintain backward compatibility with earlier deployment files, the naming of NFS Client Provisioner is retained.
+As part of the migration:
+- The container image name and repository has changed to `gcr.io/k8s-staging-sig-storage` and `nfs-subdir-external-provisioner` respectively.
+- To maintain backward compatibility with earlier deployment files, the naming of NFS Client Provisioner is retained as `nfs-client-provisioner` in the deployment YAMLs.
+- One of the pending areas for development on this repository is to add automated e2e tests.
+If you would like to contribute, please raise an issue or reach us on the Kubernetes slack #sig-storage channel.

 ## How to deploy NFS Subdir External Provisioner to your cluster